gozdekcr/java-learning-path/README.md

 ---

 ### 🛠️ Setup
-I use VS Code with the Java extension.
+I use VS Code with the Java extension

 ---